 Grange Energy Park

 The site at Grange Farm is located between Stallingborough and Keelby.
-The emerging proposals are for:
+The proposed development is for:

 The availability of a grid connection is an important consideration for all renewable energy projects such as this one.
 Grange Energy Park has a grid connection at Grimsby West substation, 3.5km to the east.
 It is therefore able to export all the electricity it generates to this substation where it can then be fed into the national grid.

-To inform the planning application we will be undertaking a number of detailed technical assessments.
-These assessments will include:
+To inform the planning application we have undertaken a number of detailed technical assessments, for example:

 - Traffic